quickwit-oss/tantivy-cli/README.md

 (The command takes around 7 minutes on my computer)

 Note that your files are still there even after having run the command.
-`meta.json` however only lists one of the segments.
+However, `meta.json` only lists one of the segments.
 You will still need to remove the files manually.